 It is a good idea to fuel up at each station even if you are half full – slim chance you ever run out of petrol but a good chance of paying more at the next stop.

-Also, be prepared for a steady increase in fuel prices as you get further inland.
-One place we paid nearly three times the regular price of petrol!
+Also, be prepared for a steady increase in fuel prices as you get further.
+One place we paid nearly three times the regular price of fuel!

-Cars on the road are regular, and people are friendly – so no dramas here too 🙂
+Cars on the road are regular, and people are friendly.

-Phone reception and wifi on the Perth to Melbourne trip
+Phone reception on the Perth to Melbourne trip

 Deciding on our journey only a few days upfront, we never gave a thought if there is going to be phone reception or not.
 And guess what – there wasn’t.

-Only half way through (past Esperance) we realised that Telstra has coverage at the Outback but it was too late.
-Well, we still managed to purchase starter pack at one of the garages but never got it working 🙁
+Only halfway through (past Esperance) we realised that only Telstra has coverage in the Outback, but it was too late.

-Wifi is only available at roadhouses and hotels (but not all) and usually there is extra fee to use it.
+Wifi is only available at roadhouses and hotels (but not all), and usually, there is an extra fee to use it.

 Wildlife on the road and journey from Perth To Melbourne

-What can you expect to eat on a Perth to Melbourne road trip?
+Where to eat on a Perth to Melbourne road trip

 Well, there is no chance of starvation, more so be prepared to gain weight.